Ussher Fort

 Ussher Fort is a fort in Accra, Ghana.
-It was built by the Dutch in 1649 as Fort Crèvecœur, and is a two day's march from Elmina and to the east of Accra on a rocky point between two lagoons.
+It was built by the Dutch in 1649 as Fort Crèvecœur, and is two days' march from Elmina and to the east of Accra on a rocky point between two lagoons.
 It was one of three forts that Europeans built in the region during the middle of the 17th century.
 Fort Crèvecœur was part of the Dutch Gold Coast.
 The Anglo-Dutch Gold Coast Treaty (1867), which defined areas of influence on the Gold Coast, transferred it to the British in 1868.
 Because of its significance in the history of European colonial trade and exploitation in Africa, the fort was inscribed on the UNESCO World Heritage List in 1979 (along with several other castles and forts in Ghana).

 History

 Negotiations to build a Dutch fort on the site began in 1610, but did not bear fruit until much later.
 Fort Crèvecœur was built in 1642 as a simple factory and then enlarged in 1649 by the Dutch West India Company.
 It was named after Fort Crèvecœur in 's-Hertogenbosch in the Dutch Republic, which had played a crucial role in the Siege of 's-Hertogenbosch.
 One of the Dutch representatives, Henry Caerlof, developed good relations with the Dey of Fetu, who gave Caerlof permission to build Osu Castle in 1652 for the Swedish Africa company.

 Fort Crèvecœur and Fort James were neither as imposing nor as important from the political point of view as Elmina or Cape Coast Castle, built 150 kilometers further west.
 Still, they brought their owners significant revenue.